 Any teacher or the office staff can help you find the right member of staff.
-If you have a concern which you feel should be looked at by the Headteacher in the first instance you can contact them straight away if you prefer.
 It is usually best to discuss the problem face to face.
 You may need an appointment to do this and can make one by ringing or calling in to the school office.
 You can take a friend or relation to the appointment with you if you would like to so that they can support you.